 This is my absolute favorite chili recipe, vegan, vegetarian or not, and I just know you’re going to love it as much as I do.
 And so will your family, whether they’re vegan, vegetarian, or regular eaters!

-This chili also happens to be full of robust flavor, so incredibly hearty and comforting, and a crowd pleaser for those who do and don’t eat meat!
+This chili also happens to be full of robust flavor, so incredibly hearty and comforting, super thick (like my vegetable stew!), and a crowd pleaser for those who do and don’t eat meat!

 So don’t think that just because this vegetarian-friendly chili is “just beans,” that it’s any less flavorful than the classic.
 It’s just as cozy, comforting, and delicious as traditional chili, but naturally healthier, and perfect for both vegans and vegetarians!

 My family, who are not vegan, now specially request this vegan chili.
 They love it that much- even over the classic!

 Not to mention, this chili is incredibly easy to make.
 You have an option for using an Instant Pot, slow cooker, or even stovetop.
 Simply sauté the veggies, then add everything to a pot and let it cook.
 That’s really it!

 This Instant Pot vegan chili recipe is actually also considered a vegetarian chili recipe (and a damn good one at that).

 It’s made up of the simplest ingredients, and is heavily based off of the one my mom would make me as a kid (because no one makes chili like her!).
 For this chili, you’ll need:

 - Three types of beans: I use black beans, kidney, cannellini beans, and/or bertolotti beans (all from Jovial Foods!)